ugurelveren/ugurelveren.github.io/_posts/2019-10-02-what-is-jekyll.md

 Jekyll is a little bit different.
 We can say, Jekyll stands between dynamic and static web pages.

 Technically, Jekyll is not static web site.
-It is parsing engine.
+It is a parsing engine.
 It is building static websites from dynamic components like templates.
 First Jekyll parse a your markdown content and it will generate some results like html files.

 What is the benefits of Jekyll.